 Brightspace tools such as quizzes and the ePortfolio encourage active learning which increases student satisfaction and motivation as has been shown by research on the value of active learning (Freeman et al., 2014).
 Unlike with H5P, Brightspace quizzes can be graded which helps the teacher to evaluate their students understanding of the material and identify areas that need revisited.
 The graded quiz I created for Animal Welfare and Environmental Ethics must be completed and the pass rate achieved before a student can move on to the next section of the course.
 The quiz can be taken as many times as the student wishes with the highest mark being recorded because the purpose is to ensure that they fully comprehend the subject before they embark on field work.

-(The following paragraphs have been moved from section 2B, as suggested)
+(The following paragraphs have been moved from section 2B and a concluding paragraph added, as suggested)